daemonraco/toobasic/docs/cache.md

     }
 }
 ```
-Now, let's say we want to cache this contoller's called based on the _user ID_ and a parameter called _bgcolor_.
+Now, let's say we want to cache this controller's called based on the _user ID_ and a parameter called _bgcolor_.
 For that we need to do two things:

 * First, we need to activate the use of cache:
 ```php